 Heat Used to Help Your Heart

-Although saunas have increased in popularity in recent years, the use of saunas dates back thousands of years in cultures around the world, most recently the discovery of a bath house in Scotland dating back to the Bronze Age, around 2000 B.C., as reported in an article by the Observer.
+Although saunas have increased in popularity in recent years, the use of saunas dates back thousands of years in cultures around the world, most recently the discovery of a bathhouse in Scotland dating back to the Bronze Age, around 2000 B.C., as reported in an article by the Observer.
 The effects a sauna has on the body are similar no matter how the sauna is heated.
-There is a wide variety of sauna types and styles for use including electrically heated, wood burning, a steam room and a far-infrared sauna.
+There is a wide variety of sauna types and styles for use including electrically heated, wood-burning, a steam room, and a far-infrared sauna.
 In Infrared saunas, special lamps use light waves to heat a person’s body instead of the entire room.
 Infrared saunas are one of the few mediums that provide infrared heat in a controlled environment.
-Infrared heat is an invisible electromagnetic wave with a wavelength longer than that of visible light that helps improve blood flow.
+Infrared heat is an invisible electromagnetic wave with a wavelength longer than of visible light that helps improve blood flow.
 Typically in a traditional sauna, the surrounding air is heated up to about 185 degrees, which then heats your body up.
-However, in infrared saunas the temperature only reaches about 140 degrees.
-Infrared rays penetrate your body more deeply, which cause your body to start sweating at a lower temperature than a traditional sauna.
-According to a 2009 review of evidence done by the U.S. National Library of Medicine National Institutes of Health, researchers found that infrared saunas produce a lighter demand on the cardiovascular system, so they in turn might be beneficial to people who lead a more sedentary life due to medical issues.
+However, in infrared saunas, the temperature only reaches about 140 degrees.
+Infrared rays penetrate your body more deeply, which causes your body to start sweating at a lower temperature than in a traditional sauna.
+According to a 2009 review of evidence done by the U.S. National Library of Medicine National Institutes of Health, researchers found that infrared saunas produce a lighter demand on the cardiovascular system, so they, in turn, might be beneficial to people who lead a more sedentary life due to medical issues.

 Lowering Stress after a Heart Attack with Sauna Sits